wp-plugins/shopp-product-page-browser-sppb/readme.txt

 = What version of Shopp do I need? =

-This 1.0.2 version of our plugin has been tested with Shopp version 1.1.9.

-If you are using Shopp 1.2.x please download version 1.2.1 of our plugin from the <a href='http://wordpress.org/extend/plugins/shopp-product-page-browser-sppb/download/' title='Shopp Product Page Browser Download Page'> download page</a>.
+This 1.2.5 version of the plugin has been tested with Shopp 1.2.5 release.
+If you are using Shopp 1.1.x, please download version 1.0.1 of this plugin.

 == Screenshots ==

 1. The settings page

-2. Where to put the code in Product.php
+2. Where to put the code in product.php when using version 1.2.5

+3. Where to put the code in product.php when using version 1.0.x

-3. What it looks like on your product page
+4. What it looks like on your product page

 == Changelog ==

-=1.0.2=
-Adjusted the code to remove PHP warnings.
+= 1.2.5 =
+New version to work with Shopp 1.2.5.
+No need to update if you are using Shopp 1.1.x

+= 1.2 =
+New version to work with Shopp 1.2r6 beta.
+No need to update if you are not using the 1.2 (beta) version of Shopp.
+Due to changes to the Shopp Menu (in Admin Panel) we have added the 'Shopp Extra' parent menu which will facilitate all our Shopp plugins.

 = 1.0.1 =
 Corrected stylesheet loading. <br />